 We chose the name Feria because it reminds us about all the things that makes us tick.
 That the things we do away from work inspire and nurture our creativity just as much as our professional experiences – the places we see, the people we spend time with, the bike rides we take.
 All of this is essential.

 Feria is the Latin word for “free day” and in ancient times, was a day on which the people, especially the slaves, were not obliged to work, and on which there were no court sessions.
-Gradually, these days became used for mercantile enterprises and market gatherings.
+Gradually, these days became used for markets, social gatherings, and celebrations.